-In accordance with the Sixth Schedule of the Companies and Allied Matters Act CAP C20 LFN 2004 we expressly state that:
+In accordance with the Sixth Schedule of the Companies and Allied Matters Act CAP C20 LFN 2004,as well as the Insurance Act 117 LFN 2004 we expressly state that:

-- i) We have obtained all the information and explanation which to the best of our knowledge and belief were necessary for the purpose of our audit. - ii) The Company has kept proper books of account, so far as appears from our examination of those books. - iii) The Company's statement of financial position and its statement of profit or loss and other comprehensive income are in agreement with the books of account. - .
-No contravention of the sections of Insurance Act or NAICOM circulars and gutdelines came to our knowledge during the year end
+- We have obtained all the information and explanation which to the best of our knowledge and belief were necessary for the purpose of our audit. - ii) The Company has kept proper books of accounts, so far as appears from our examination of those books. - iii) The Company's statement of financial position and its statement of profit or loss and other comprehensive income are in agreement with the books of accounts.